 Dr. Mirza is an Expert Witness and has completed many medico-legal reports and gave evidence to courts in different parts of the world.
 He has a particular interest in personal injury claims – and he is recognized as a national expert in the field of childhood PTSD, in view of his research in the field of the psychological impact of road traffic accidents in children and neuroimaging studies on children with history of physical abuse.

 Dr. Mirza has specialist expertise in the field of medication treatment and was a member of the Drugs and Therapeutic committee at the Maudsley Hospital, which publishes the influential Maudsley Prescribing Guidelines.
 Dr. Mirza is formally trained in psychotherapies including Systemic therapy, CBT and third wave psychotherapies and firmly believes in the concept of multidisciplinary working with colleagues from across a number of disciplines including psychologists and psychotherapists.
 He is committed to providing the most evidence based treatment to his patients and has developed new forms of treatments for ADHD.
-He is registered with major health insurance providers such as BUPA and is competent with technology.
+He is registered with major health insurance providers such as BUPA International (not BUPA UK) and Cigna UK.

 Membership of organizations

 Dr. Mirza is a fellow of the Royal College of psychiatrists, London, the Royal College of physicians and surgeons of Canada and the Royal College of Physicians of Edinburgh, UK.
 He is registered with the General Medical Council, London, number: 4256063.